Hybrid RIS-Assisted MIMO Dual-Function Radar-Communication System: Introduction

-Under such an \ac{hris}-assisted \ac{mimo} \ac{dfrc} system, we study the joint beamforming design at the \ac{hris} and \ac{bs} to balance the performances of radar and communications.
 Specifically, we jointly design the transmit beamforming vectors at the \ac{bs} and the configurations of \ac{hris} to maximize the radar performance while guaranteeing communication performance.
-The joint beamforming design is a multi-parameter and combinatorial optimization problem, which is non-convex and thus challenging to solve.
-We propose an alternating method to solve the resulting problem by recasting the original problem into two sub-problems: the \ac{hris} configuration design and the design of the radar and communication transmitted beam of the \ac{bs}.
-To tackle those problems, we suggest an alternating optimization approach to design the parameters of the \ac{hris} configuration and \ac{bs}'s beamforming vectors.
-In particular, a \ac{fgs} assisted \ac{agd} algorithm is proposed for the \ac{hris} configuration design, and a \ac{sdr} technique is applied for \ac{bs} beamforming optimization.
+However, the joint beamforming design is a multi-parameter and combinatorial optimization problem, which is non-convex and, consequently, challenging to solve.
+To address this, we propose an alternating method to solve the resulting problem by recasting the original problem into two sub-problems: the \ac{hris} configuration design and the design of the radar and communication transmitted beam of the \ac{bs}.
+For the solution of these sub-problems, we suggest an \ac{ao} approach to design the parameters of the \ac{hris} configuration and \ac{bs}'s beamforming vectors.
+In particular, a gradient descent-based algorithm is proposed for the \ac{hris} configuration design, and a \ac{sdr} technique with bisection search is applied for \ac{bs} beamforming optimization.
+However, due to the high complexity of the \ac{hris} configuration, we proposed a \ac{fgs} assisted \ac{agd} algorithm that combines the efficiency of fast grid search with the flexibility of PyTorch \ac{ad}.
+This approach is specifically designed to overcome the challenges of optimizing large \ac{hris} configurations.